dharmelolar/chrome-DevTools/src/guide/README.md

 # Introduction

-Chrome Developer Tools also know as DevTools is a set of built-in web developer tools in the Google Chrome web browser.
+Chrome Developer tools also know as DevTools is a set of built-in web developer tools in the Google Chrome web browser.
 These tools provide a range of features and functionalities that enable developers to inspect, debug, and optimize their web applications in real-time.

 Chrome DevTools can be used to test and modify HTML, CSS, and JavaScript code, view and manipulate a web page's Document Object Model (DOM), monitor network activity, and analyze performance metrics.
 It is an essential tool for developers, providing them with the resources to improve the quality and functionality of their applications.